 A firewall returns the following error for an executed backup plan: SSL certificate problem: self-signed certificate in certificate chain.

 The certificate is self-signed, so it is non-trusted by default.

 Add Certificate Contents to .cacerts.pem File Manually

 To add contents of the certificate that produced such error, proceed as follows:

 - Convert your .cer certificate file to .pem certificate.
-To do this, use the folloowing command in terminal emulator: openssl x509 -in certname.cer -inform DER -out certname.pem -outform PEM
+To do this, use the following command in terminal emulator: openssl x509 -in certname.cer -inform DER -out certname.pem -outform PEM

 - Open the new file (certname.pem) in any text editor.

 - Find the .cacerts.pem to edit it in a text editor.